Surface Water and Ocean Topography: Sensor payload

 The primary instrument on SWOT is the Ka-band Radar Interferometer (KaRIn), which uses synthetic-aperture radar (SAR) technology, especially SAR interferometry.
 Because SWOT operates at Ka-band's relatively short wavelengths, 11–7 mm – compared to the Ku-band Jason series, 25–17 mm – and at near-nadir incidence angles (<5°), it is designed to be uniquely appropriate for measuring water surface elevations and inundation extents.

 The satellite will fly two radar antennas at either end of a 10 m mast, allowing it to measure the elevation of the surface across a 120 km wide swath.
 The new radar system is smaller than, but similar to, the one that flew on NASA's Shuttle Radar Topography Mission (SRTM), which made high-resolution measurements of Earth's land surface in 2000.

 A conventional nadir radar altimeter will also be flown, and measure just beneath the satellite, as was done on the Topex/Poseidon, Jason series, and SARAL missions.
+It is a "Jason-class" altimeter.